 1. Hysteria (1987)

-Do you believe in miracles.
-Well this album surely should have made you a believer as Hysteria was nothing short of spectacular.
-Numbers alone do not show the sheer amazingness of this album (although over 25 million records sold worldwide is not too shabby in itself).
+Do you believe in miracles?
+Well, this album indeed should have made you a believer as Hysteria was nothing short of spectacular.
+Numbers alone do not show this album's sheer amazingness (although over 25 million records sold worldwide are not too shabby in itself).
 Every song on the album was a potential #1 hit.
-In fact, six of the twelve tracks made it to the Top 20, something only a few albums have ever been able to accomplish.
-The fact that the band was able to produce this album with a one armed drummer made that feat that much more amazing.
-When looking back at albums that made lasting impacts on a bands legacy, you would be hard pressed to find one that matches up to this one.
-This was definitely the crown jewel for Def Leppard and they struck gold.
-This album is so good...it actually was ranked as the Top Hair Metal album of all-time by Rolling Stone Magazine.
-This was definitely hard rock's answer to Michael Jackson's "Thriller."
-They hit a grand slam and inside the park homerun on this one folks.
+Six of the twelve tracks made it to the Top 20, something only a few albums have ever been able to accomplish.
+The band produced this album with a one-armed drummer made that feat that much more memorable.
+When looking back at albums that made lasting impacts on a band's legacy, you would be hard-pressed to find one that matches up to this one.
+This was the crown jewel for Def Leppard, and they struck gold.
+This album is so good...it was ranked as the Top Hair Metal album of all-time by Rolling Stone Magazine.
+This was hard rock's answer to Michael Jackson's "Thriller."
+They hit a grand slam and inside the park home run on this one, folks.